ch-sagw/sagw/README.md

 npm run docker:test:build
 ```

-Once the docker container is build, you can run tests with the following command:
+Once the docker container is built, you can run tests with the following command:

 ```bash
 npm run test